kyverno/website/content/en/docs/Installation/customization.md

 #### Customizing Permissions

-Because the ClusterRoles used by Kyverno use the [aggregation feature](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles), extending the permission for Kyverno's use in cases like mutate existing or generate rules is a simple matter of creating one or more new ClusterRoles which use the appropriate labels.
+Because the ClusterRoles used by Kyverno use the [aggregation feature](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles), extending the permission for Kyverno's use in cases like mutate existing or generate rules or generating ValidatingAdmissionPolicies is a simple matter of creating one or more new ClusterRoles which use the appropriate labels.
 It is not necessary to modify any existing ClusterRoles created as part of the Kyverno installation.
 Doing so is not recommended as changes may be wiped during an upgrade.
 Since there are multiple controllers each with its own ServiceAccount, granting Kyverno additional permissions involves identifying to correct controller and using the labels needed to aggregate to that ClusterRole.

 For example, if a new Kyverno generate policy introduced into the cluster requires that Kyverno be able to create or modify Deployments, this is not a permission Kyverno carries by default.
 Generate rules are handled by the background controller and so it will be necessary to create a new ClusterRole and assign it the aggregation labels for the background in order for those permissions to take effect.